(Winter 2020 edition)

 The Brynania simulation is intended to recreate many of the issues, challenges and operational dilemmas confronting real-life decision makers concerned with war-to-peace transitions.
 Participants (or teams of participants) will assume the role of the various parties to the conflict, regional actors, selected external states, international organizations and NGOs.
-The preparatory phase will begin at 13h30 on March 22 The simulation itself will take place from 12h30 March 27 until 12h30 April 3.
-There will be an in-class simulation debriefing on April 7.
+The preparatory phase will begin at 09h00 on March 18 The simulation itself will take place from 12h00 on March 25 until 12h00 on April 1.
+There is no class on March 2 (SIM recovery day).
+There will be an in-class simulation debriefing on April 6.

 The simulation is largely conducted by email, supplemented by occasional face-to-face or online meetings.
 In addition, a variety of critical resources are available via the web.
 I will act as game moderator/referee (“Control”)

 There are two central rules to remember: